davipo/modsplan-compiler/ReadMe.txt

     *.metagrammar specify the syntax of Modsplan specification files

-    L0 is a small statically-typed langugage with Python-like syntax C0 is a minimal subset of C c1 is a larger, working subset of C base, expr, constants, float: specs shared between languages
+    L0 is a small statically-typed language with Python-like syntax c1 is a working subset of C base, expr, constants, float: specs shared between languages

     sbil is a Stack-Based Intermediate Language (based on LLVM), which is our target